bee on flower

 One 1-credit Fourth-Year Reflection Seminar

-This is a one-credit seminar to be taken during the fourth year, the purpose of which is to create a written narrative portfolio synthesizing, integrating, and reflecting on learning across courses and experiences in the major.
+This is a one-credit seminar to be taken during spring of the last semester (or second to last semester for December graduates), the purpose of which is to create a written narrative portfolio synthesizing, integrating, and reflecting on learning across courses and experiences in the major.
 Reflection will occur through personal writing and discussion with peers in the course.

 ENST 492: Environmental Studies Fourth Year Reflection Seminor